geraldmc/algo-bio/GMcC-PP03/README.md

 The module `filehandler` contains the function `pre_process` which loads provided data from file and renders it as a dictionary for the three algorithms.

-Finally, the `algorithms` module provides three
+Finally, the `algorithms` module provides three implementations of the longest common subsequence problem. `LCS1` is a recursive solution; `LCS2` and `LCS3` are dynamic programming solutions.

 ## Performance: